 - Dismissal, SVP escape: Client was facing several years in prison.
 Client had been accused of going outside the range of his GPS device.
-Through the use of an expert on GPS, extensive interviews of neighbors and my client’s family, it was determined that the GPS device was deficient in accurately tracking my client’s whereabouts on the dates in question and my client was entirely innocent.
+Through the use of an expert on GPS, extensive interviews of neighbors and the client’s family, it was determined that the GPS device was deficient in accurately tracking our client’s whereabouts on the dates in question and our client was entirely innocent.

 Domestic Violence Protection Orders